 Some dreams might seem enormous – hard to achieve and beyond your reach.
-Somewhat close to impossible, or unbelievably hard.
+Somewhat close to impossible, or unbelievably difficult.
 You crave them and know for sure that it’s what you want to do.
-Still you don’t take a step further.
+Still, you don’t take a step further.

 Following your passion seems risky.
 Mostly because you think you aren’t capable and worthy of achieving it, yet.

 You see no possibilities and the roads seem blurred.
 You understand what you want but somehow fail to figure out the road to your destination.